networknext/next/README.md

 Network Next is a network accelerator for multiplayer games.
 It reduces latency, jitter and packet loss for players when their network performance would otherwise reduce engagement, retention and monetization.

+To use Network Next, your game must have a client/server architecture and use UDP for its network transport layer.

 # Introduction

 1. [What benefit does Network Next provide for my game?](docs/what_benefit_does_network_next_provide_for_my_game.md)